Utah News Dispatch

 -

-Federal funding for several public school programs was scheduled to come by Tuesday.
-But this week instead of money, states received a notice saying that the $6.8 billion allocated for different K-12 programs were on hold and under review.
+Federal funding for several public school programs was scheduled to come by the first of the month.
+But instead of money, states received a notice saying that the $6.8 billion allocated for different K-12 programs were on hold and under review.

 -